aele1401/HacktheBox/Archetype/Archetype.md

 ## XP Command Shell

 - `Xp_cmdshell` extended stored procedure of Microsoft SQL Server can be used in order to spawn a Windows command shell.
-Enable the xp_cmdshell, upload an Netcat listener and a reverse shell to establish a direct command line access.
+Enable the xp_cmdshell, upload an Netcat listener for a reverse shell to establish a direct command line access.
 	* `help`
 	* `enable xp_cmdshell`
 	* `RECONFIGURE`